 Experts say it’s not if but when the next big wildfire happens

 Wildfires in California are burning bigger and hotter every year and are expected to get worse as climate change intensifies.
-No one can predict when a wildfire will strike but there are things communities can do to prepare for the next big one.
+No one can predict when a wildfire will strike but there are things individuals and communities can do to prepare for the next big one.
 Here’s what the experts say:

 - Invest in prevention.
 Infrastructure is key to prevent injury, death and property destruction.
 PG&E built a new command center in San Francisco in the wake of the 2017 North Bay wildfires, hiring data analysts and fire experts to help monitor the 70,000 square miles of California where wildfires are most likely to occur.
 But infrastructure doesn’t have to be expensive or elaborate: It can be as simple as creating a fire watch group on social media to help monitor a specific area, working with local community groups to clear brush regularly from common spaces around a city or protecting neighborhoods by creating a home ignition zone around your property.

 - Develop an effective emergency response system and test it.
 There’s no replacement for a state-of-the-art emergency response system – and the good news is that the 2017 North Bay wildfires prompted California to overhaul its system.
 Experts say emergency response systems should be flexible so they work well in different scenarios and can be deployed quickly.
 One major problem during the North Bay fires was that the emergency response system used old, limited technology.
 But today, people typically get their information through a variety of channels.
 In the state’s new system, emergency alerts will be delivered via cellphone, landline, television, radio and state-owned billboards.
 Also, new federal rules implemented since the North Bay fires mean emergency notifications can be longer and support links to more detailed information.
 These changes should help keep people better informed in real time when a disaster strikes.